University of Maryland, College Park

 College Park, MD 20742-7315

-Ancient to Modern Europe; Atlantic world; Diplomatic and International; East Asia; Jewish History; Latin America; Middle East; U.S.; Technology, Science, and Environment; Women and Gender
+Ancient to Modern Europe; Atlantic world; Diplomatic and International; Jewish History; Latin America; Middle East; U.S.; Technology, Science, and Environment; Women and Gender

-Counting upon the close collaboration of fifty permanent faculty members and approximately 120 degree-seeking students, our graduate program offers the doctorate and the Master of Arts in history.
-We also participate in a dual-degree master's in History and Library Science.
-Our fields of noted excellence are United States, African American, women and gender, Latin American, and Central/Eastern European/Russian history.
-Other areas of established strength are the history of Western Europe, the Ancient Mediterranean, Middle East/Islamic/Jewish history, as well as the history of technology, science, and the environment.
-Working with partners in Europe and the Americas, we are developing exciting new programs in Atlantic history, the African diaspora, and international/transnational history.
+Counting upon the close collaboration of almost fifty permanent faculty members and approximately 120 degree-seeking students, our graduate program offers the doctorate and the Master of Arts in history.
+We also participate in a dual-degree masters in History and Library Science.
+Our fields of noted excellence are United States, African American, and Central/Eastern European/Russian history.
+Other areas of established strength are the history of Western Europe, the Ancient Mediterranean, Middle East history, Jewish history, as well as the history of technology, science, and the environment.
+We also have exciting new programs in Atlantic history, the African diaspora, and international and transnational history.

 Special Programs or Resources

 The History and Library Science program (HiLS) is designed to prepare students for archival and bibliographic research, curatorship of rare book and manuscript collections, and conservation through a unique, interdisciplinary fusion of traditional historical methodology and cutting-edge archival and technology skills.
 The HiLS program requires that 24-30 of the 54 credit hours required for graduation be taken through History.